General

 Range and Habitat

-Chestnut-collared Longspur: Breeds from Alberta and Manitoba south to Minnesota and Wyoming.
-Spends winters from Colorado and Kansas south to Texas and northern Mexico.
-Dry elevated prairies and short-grass plains are preferred habitats.
+Chestnut-collared Longspur: Breeds in northern plains from Alberta and Manitoba south to northern Colorado.
+Spends winters from southeastern Colorado and Kansas south to Texas and northern Mexico and west to southern California.
+Dry elevated prairies and short-grass plains are its preferred habitats.

 Breeding and Nesting